masc-ucsc/docs/docs/pyrope/05b-statements.md

 f4 = ring($d, f3)
 ```

-If the intention is to read the result after being flop, there is no need to
+If the intention is to read the result after being a flop, there is no need to
 use the `defer_read`, a normal register access could do it.
 If the read
 variables are registers, the `defer_read ... = var` and the `var#[0]` is
 equivalent.
 The difference is that defer_read does not insert a register.